NonStandardModel/CaribbeanStudPoker_Simulator/README.md

 - made sort5, sort2, count5, count2 functions to be used on arrays of length 5 and 2 (instead of generic sort and count)

 Before the above mentioned changes I was getting average ~105s for 100 million simulations using blind strategy, after the changes it has dropped to ~90s.
 The biggest single contributor to this has been the straight check optimization.

+Note that compilation is done without any compiler optimization (-O) so there may be more "easy" speed to be found if needed.